waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Trigger: Entering the map with the Clear Bell after defeating the Wise Trio.
 - Wise Trio: Defeated.
 - Central Area: Unreachable from floor level; completely walled off (y=4 to y=10, x=6 to x=13).
-- Stairs (10, 2): Decorative; NOT a warp in the current game state.
+- Warp (10, 2): Identified as warp in XML; behavior unverified.

 # Battle & Equipment History
 - Amulet Coin: Equipped to XENON.